-Have you ever experienced insecurity in a relationship and questioned whether that meant that your S.O. was not the right person for you?
+Have you ever experienced insecurity in a relationship and wondered if that meant that your significant other was not the right person for you?
 Those with a secure attachment style in relationships usually have fewer problems, are often happier, and are usually better at supporting their partner, so this made us wonder: Can you actually teach yourself to stop being insecure in your relationship—and if so, how?

-Keep reading to learn six signs you may have insecurity in your relationship—plus expert-approved tips and tricks to combat each issue from Alysha Jeney.
+Keep reading to learn six signs you may have insecurity in your relationship and expert-approved tips and tricks to combat each issue from Alysha Jeney.

 Meet the Expert